cliffordfajardo/nodejs-syscalls/docs/improvements.md

+# Read confusion
+when reading the man pages, I see this: read(int fildes, void *buf, size_t nbyte), but syscalls.read from the course skips 1 arg: `syscalls.read(STD_IN, BYTES_TO_READ);`
+Update to more closely match RL?

+# Test compilation on Mac/Windows/Linux?
+- can web assembly solve this?

 ### Exercise 4
 - `connect` doesn't return the correct values

 Have students create a super basic client, dont even mention curl.
 For the solution walk through implementing curl.

+### Exercise 5 - modify client to be non-blocking confusion...
+- we need to use fcntl on clientw...maybe a better transition.
+I got confused